cailleach1310/ares-marque-plugin/README.md

 * Awarding achievements when completing phases of novice and adept.
 * Cron job based monthly marque progress for off camera assignations.
 * Additional raises can be applied by staff when applicable.
+* Starting/acknowledging a marque will trigger a job, so that admin are notified of the change.

 ## Screenshots
 ### In game view of the 'marque/list' command